 Other smartwatches we tested

-The Apple Watch Series 3 currently starts at $169 on Amazon and offers almost everything the Series 6 and SE do.
-But then we considered that the hardware that makes up this watch is now three years old, and as watchOS continues to grow and progress, the Series 3 will begin to slow down as Apple adds more features to watchOS or, even worse, support for future updates and features will eventually leave the Series 3 behind.
+The Apple Watch Series 3 offers almost everything the Series 6 and SE do.
+But then we considered that the hardware that makes up this watch is now a few years old, and as watchOS continues to grow and progress, the Series 3 will begin to slow down as Apple adds more features to watchOS or, even worse, support for future updates and features will eventually leave the Series 3 behind.
 That doesn’t mean that the features it has now will go away — and it’s a fine watch with these features — but to future-proof your investment, the Series 6 or Watch SE are better choices.

-Fitbit’s latest watch has more health-related sensors and features than any watch we’ve ever tested.
+Fitbit’s Sense watch has a ton of health-related sensors and features.
 It can measure how stressed you are, track blood oxygen levels and monitor your skin’s temperature while you sleep, and a future update will enable ECG readings to check for irregular heartbeats.
 Of course, it does all of the staple fitness tracker stuff that Fitbit helped pioneer, like counting steps, active minutes, workouts and sleep.
 But after testing it, the Sense feels more like a medical device than a smartwatch.
 You have to use a specific watch face at night in order to track your Sp02, for example.
 There’s a ton of potential with Sense, but the overall experience needs to be refined.
 And then you need to know what to do with all of that data.
-If you want a watch that can give you more health info than almost any other smartwatch available right now, then Sense, well, might make sense for you.
+If you want a watch that can give you lots of health info then, well, the Sense might make sense for you.